NotDevX/LInjectorSave/README.md

 - [Using Microsoft Edge WebView2 to view Monaco.](https://developer.microsoft.com/microsoft-edge/webview2/)
 - [The text editor is Monaco.](https://microsoft.github.io/monaco-editor/)
 - [Monaco Editor, edited by Supercomet Labs for Comet 3.](https://cometrbx.xyz/)
-- Spinning Gradient by me.
+- Spinning Gradient by me (you can take it and put in into your personal projects, idc).